We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 Social skills are expected to be picked up through different interactions as your child gets older.
 Some of this will be at school, but much will be outside of school.

 Every parent of a child who uses a wheelchair knows of the huge issues with physical accessibility, due to stairs, narrow doorways , clutter in corridors or aisles, uneven floors and steep surfaces.
-Most countries have legislation about public buildings meeting certain standards, which is improving, but your child's social development is not limited to public buildings.
-Playing may be different for your child in a wheelchair, going to the houses of other children, participating at children's parties may all be a little more difficult, or a lot more difficult, or even not possible.
+Most countries have legislation about public buildings meeting certain standards, which is improving, but a child's social development is not limited to public buildings.
+Playing may be different for a child in a wheelchair, going to the houses of other children, participating at children's parties may all be a little more difficult, or a lot more difficult, or even not possible.

 Alphabetical List of Labels